hiratran2004/LOW_POWER_LOW_DROP_OUT_VOLTAGE_REGULATOR_DESIGN_LAYOUT_TAPE_OUT/README.md

 # Embedded-System-Assignment

-Here is a requirements document for a **Attendance check-in usingg ESP32 Controlled RFID**:
+Here is a requirements document for a **Attendance check-in using ESP32 Controlled RFID**:

 ---